Trist0ne/T500xVORON/README.md

 * [1x Complete Voron Stealthburner Assembly](https://github.com/VoronDesign/Voron-Stealthburner/tree/main)
   * Optionally use the inline filament runout sensor located [here](https://www.printables.com/model/292186-stealthburner-clockwork-2-filament-sensor/files).
 This replaces the main_body of the CW2 extruder.
   * Ensure you use the Cable_Cover_for_PCB and the toolhead PCB spacer!
+  * You do not need to print the gantry mount or TAP mount; the extruder and toolhead cover screw directly into the CNC TAP
 * [1x Toolhead Adapter Plate](https://github.com/Trist0ne/T500xVORON/blob/main/STL/Toolhead%20Adapter%20Plate.stl)
 * [2x Bed Spacers](https://github.com/Trist0ne/T500xVORON/blob/main/STL/Bed%20Spacer%20T500%20v3.stl).
 Ensure these print perfectly flat with no warping, or it will throw off your bed level!
 * [1x CW2 Cable Bridge](https://github.com/bigtreetech/EBB/blob/master/EBB%20SB2240_2209%20CAN/STL/CW2%20Cable%20Bridge.STL)